konkor/cpufreq/docs/_posts/2018-02-26-hello-world.md

 title:  "Welcome To CPUFREQ Place!"
 date:   2018-02-26 21:02:00 +0200
 categories: cpufreq news
 description: I know I'm late but better later than never.
 Many Linux users are geeks but times change and more and more non-technician people are coming to our beloved desktop.
 They start to ask questions about many aspects of Linux OS and how to find the right solution.
-I will post news, collect and share our knowledge base and more.<br><br>It was my first Gnome Extension and Gnome JavaScript experience!
-My not too old laptop had fried and this driven me to take control under my system and find some solution for monitoring and managing system parameters.
-Unfortunately, there was no supported version's extension for my modern Gnome desktop 3.14:).
-I decided to adopt an old extension it moved me to learn a lot about Gnome creation Gnome extensions and GJS.
-But first working prototype I got in less than 24 hours!
-So guys let it doesn't stop you!
-Sadly, I couldn't find the blog that helped me understand step by step how to convert standard extension template to something useful.
+I will post news, collect and share our knowledge base and more.
 image: "/assets/images/posts/welcome.png"
+comments: true
+author: "konkor"
 ---

 # Welcome To CPUFREQ Place!